grafana/plugin-tools/docusaurus/docs/creating-a-plugin.md

 ```

 :::info
-The answers to the name, organization and type of plugin prompts will be combined to create the plugin directory name and the plugin id.
+The answers to the name, organization and type of plugin prompts are combined to create the plugin directory name and the plugin id.

 ```
 ?
 What is going to be the name of your plugin? mongodb